Social interactions drive efficient foraging and income equality in groups of fish

 Increased foraging efficiency is predicted by attraction to neighbor’s flake consumptions

-Social interactions in the Attfeed+Align model resulted in a significant increase in consumption rates, compared to the IND model, only for simulations with low Df and high Dn values (red areas in Figure 5C).
-Importantly, most groups of real fish were best matched by simulated groups with parameter values that were well within the area of the parameter space were social interactions improve foraging efficiency (low Df and high Dn), approaching the peak of the expected improvement in foraging performance (Figure 5C).
+Social interactions in the Attfeed+Align model resulted in a significant increase in consumption rates, compared to the IND model, only for simulations with low and high values (red areas in Figure 5C).
+Importantly, most groups of real fish were best matched by simulated groups with parameter values that were well within the area of the parameter space were social interactions improve foraging efficiency (low and high ), approaching the peak of the expected improvement in foraging performance (Figure 5C).
 The observed improvement due to social interactions was model specific - social interaction models that did not include attraction to neighbors’ previous flake consumptions (e.g. the Align, Att, or Att+Align models) did not show a similar improvement over the independent model (Figure 5D, Figure 5—figure supplement 1A-B).
 Moreover, social foraging strategies that included attraction to neighbors’ positions (not specifically related to flake consumptions) were less efficient than independent foragers (Figure 5D, Figure 5—figure supplement 1A-B).

 Individual efficiency and income equality in socially interacting fish

 We next explored how the Attfeed+Align foraging strategy might affect the foraging success of individual members of the group.
 We simulated groups in which only a fraction of the foragers used social interactions, while the others foraged independently (Figure 6A illustrates these mixed strategy groups).
 Comparing foraging success of the social and non-social individuals within the same group, we found that individuals using social information consumed up to 20% more flakes than their non-social companions, and this advantage decreased as the number of interacting agents in the group increased (Figure 6B-C, Figure 6—figure supplement 1A).
-These effects were most pronounced in models that used the same parameter range that matched real foraging groups, namely low Df and high Dn (Figure 6—figure supplement 1A).
+These effects were most pronounced in models that used the same parameter range that matched real foraging groups, namely low and high (Figure 6—figure supplement 1A).

 We further assessed the equality of food distribution among individuals in real groups and simulated groups using the Theil index of inequality (Theil, 1967):

-where k is the number of fish in the group, ni is the number of flakes consumed by the ith fish, and μ=nk is the average number of flakes consumed by a fish in the group.
-We normalized ITheil by its maximal possible value, log k (the case where one fish consumes all flakes), and measured equality using 1- ITheillog k , which ranges between 0 (a single fish who consumed all flakes) and 1 (full equality).
+where is the number of fish in the group, is the number of flakes consumed by the fish, and is the average number of flakes consumed by a fish in the group.
+We normalized by its maximal possible value, (the case where one fish consumes all flakes), and measured equality using , which ranges between 0 (a single fish who consumed all flakes) and 1 (full equality).
 Real groups showed high equality values, with median values of 0.89 [0.21] for groups of three fish and 0.92 [0.16] for groups of six fish (values in brackets show the interquartile range).
 The corresponding simulated groups using the Attfeed+Align strategy exhibited similar high equality values (Median = 0.92 [0.05], 0.90 [0.1] for simulated groups of three and six fish), indicating that resources were distributed relatively equally among real and simulated fish (Figure 6—figure supplement 2A).
 We then compared income equality for the different social foraging models and found that only models that include specific attraction to neighbors’ previous flake consumptions exhibited increased equality compared to independent foraging (Figure 6—figure supplement 2C).
 In simulated groups using the Attfeed+Align strategy, equality was a function of both the number of socially interacting individuals within the group and the spatial dispersion of the flakes (Figure 6—figure supplement 2B).
 For low spatial dispersion of flakes, simulated groups composed of just independent foragers showed the highest inequality of all groups with mixed strategies, and equality increased with the number of foragers in the group that used the Attfeed+Align strategy (Figure 6D-E, Figure 6—figure supplement 2DA).
 When all individuals in the group used the Attfeed+Align strategy, equality was higher than in groups of independent foragers for groups of three and six fish, for most parameter values that match real foraging groups (Figure 6D-E).
 In contrast, in environments with high dispersion of flakes these effects disappeared or even reversed, with groups of three fish showing only a moderate non-significant increase in equality and groups of six fish showing a significant decrease in equality (Figure 6D-E).
 Thus, attraction to neighbors’ consumption events increases income equality among group members only when resources are hard to come by.

 Simulating larger groups and different distributions of food

 Finally, we investigated the predictions of the Attfeed+Align foraging model for larger groups and additional spatial distributions of food.
-We simulated groups of up to 24 fish in environments with spatial distributions of food ranging from a single cluster of food items to a uniform distribution (Figure 7A, Figure 7—videos 16).
-The increase in efficiency due to social interactions was most pronounced when food items were highly clustered in space, whereas for the extreme cases of random or uniform distributions, the models predict that social interactions would hinder foraging performance (Figure 7B, Figure 7—figure supplement 1AGiraldeau and Caraco, 2000; Ryer and Olla, 1995; Ryer and Olla, 1998; Ranta et al., 1993).
+We simulated groups of up to 24 fish in environments with spatial distributions of food ranging from a single cluster of food items to a uniform distribution (Figure 7A, Figure 7—videos 1–6).
+The increase in efficiency due to social interactions was most pronounced when food items were highly clustered in space, whereas for the extreme cases of random or uniform distributions, the models predict that social interactions would hinder foraging performance (Figure 7B, Figure 7—figure supplement 1A; Giraldeau and Caraco, 2000; Ryer and Olla, 1995; Ryer and Olla, 1998; Ranta et al., 1993).
 Importantly, our simulations predict that groups of 12 and 24 fish that follow the Attfeed+Align strategy would be less efficient than independent foragers for almost all the food distributions we tested.
 This is mainly due to the fact that the larger groups are more cohesive and disperse less in the environment, making the search less efficient (Figure 7—video 6).
 A social foraging strategy that only includes attraction to neighbors’ flake consumption events (without a tendency to align with neighbors - Attfeed model) increased foraging efficiency also for the large group sizes (Figure 7—figure supplement 2A).
 Income equality in the group also increased in clustered food distributions and decreased in non-clustered ones, for all group sizes (Figure 7C, Figure 7—figure supplement 1B, Figure 7—figure supplement 2B).

-Interestingly, simulated groups of three and six fish were most efficient for intermediate Dn values in the cases of clustered and real flake distributions (~10-12 BL, see Figure 7B).
+Interestingly, simulated groups of three and six fish were most efficient for intermediate values in the cases of clustered and real flake distributions (~10-12 BL, see Figure 7B).
 Simulations of groups with longer social interaction ranges added only a small gain to foraging efficiency.
-In contrast, for simulated groups foraging with non-clustered food distributions (Random and Grid, Figure 7A), increasing Dn values resulted in decreased efficiency for larger groups, but had almost no effect for groups of three fish.
+In contrast, for simulated groups foraging with non-clustered food distributions (Random and Grid, Figure 7A), increasing values resulted in decreased efficiency for larger groups, but had almost no effect for groups of three fish.
 These simulations suggest that regardless of the flake distribution, optimal interaction ranges for groups of three fish could be long, while groups of six fish should use intermediate interaction ranges to balance their gains at high clustered environments with their losses at distributed environments.
-The parameter values of the best fit models to real groups conform with these predictions with median Dn values of 21.5 and 11.5 for groups of three and six fish, respectively.
+The parameter values of the best fit models to real groups conform with these predictions with median values of 21.5 and 11.5 for groups of three and six fish, respectively.

 Discussion